-- It is important to remember that LCC can be transported over many network technologies. - When we decided to build LCC devices we had to make a choice of which transport to use.
-Wired Ethernet was one option, but designing a peerpeer network for Ethernet was way above our pay grade.
-The other problem is that you would require multiport Ethernet Switches with cable connections to each device.
-This would require more wiring, not less than current options.
-Wireless has issues with many nodes, and a radio in every node seems like a complex and costly solution as well. - CAN was initially developed as a solution for automotive networking.
-This means that it is noise tolerant, an industry standard, and designed for the 12-24V world.
-CAN can be operated over a wide speed range, with a linear trade off between bus speed and bus length.
-The OpenLCB engineers picked a 125Kb rate and 1000' length as a good compromise for our model railroad use.
-Also, unlike other Peer-Peer systems, CAN can operate at 100% data throughput with error free collision resolution.
+- It is important to remember that LCC can be transported over many network technologies. - When we (RR-CirKits, Inc.) decided to build LCC devices we had to make a choice of which transport to use.
+Wired Ethernet was one option, but designing a peer-peer network for Ethernet was way above our pay grade.
+The other problem is that it would require multi port Ethernet Switches with direct cable connections to each device.
+This would require more wiring, not less, than current options.
+Wireless sounded nice, but it has issues with many nodes, and putting a radio in every node seems like a complex and costly solution as well.